rhaamo/OpenVR-Display-Devices/README.md

 - Try it more
 - Implement notifications through XSOverlay
-- Implement actual notifications dispatch for low and warn
 - Add ability to be registered as an app by SteamVR (implemented, to be tested)

 ## License